-During her academic career, Cynthia Coop continued to practise, carrying out numerous large and diverse projects, including the New Provincial Law Courts and the main floor interiors of the Lombard Commerce building.
-Coop felt strongly that the partnership of practice and teaching fostered credibility and respect for educators.
+During her academic career Coop continued a professional practice, carrying out numerous large and diverse projects.
+She worked on several projects with Number Ten Architectural Group, including on the interiors for the New Provincial Law Courts at 408 York.
+Other projects Coop worked on included the design of the main floor interiors of the Lombard Commerce building, the interior of the Arts Lounge at the Fletcher Argue Building, and renovations at the Manitoba Cancer Treatment and Research Foundation at the Health Sciences Centre.
+She felt strongly that the partnership of practise and teaching fostered credibility and respect for educators.

 When discussing her design philosophy, Coop wrote that “all designers (both students and graduates) make some commitment of their time and efforts towards social service and community projects.”
 She lived that philosophy, holding board positions with numerous cultural arts organisations including the Winnipeg Symphony Orchestra, the Manitoba Chamber Orchestra, the Winnipeg Art Gallery, and the Manitoba Arts Council.
 In support of her own profession, Coop served as Director of the Interior Designers of Canada Foundation and as Vice-President from 1998–2000.